wanghaisheng/responsive-landing-page-starter/content/blog/en/scrub-up-cleaning-your-php-application-with-phpstan.md

 9. report calling methods and accessing properties on nullable types
 10. be strict about the `mixed` type - the only allowed operation you can do with it is to pass it to another `mixed`

 This is why your strategy is important.
-If you've got a legacy project written by someone else and you fire the PHPStan task runner at level 9, you might be overwhelmed at the results it produces.
+If you've got a legacy project written by someone else and you fire the PHPStan task runner at level 9, you might be overwhelmed by the results it produces.
 Everything is broken!
 To refactor, I'd suggest the following:

 * Set yourself milestones for each level identified, and start small.
 * The long term investment to start analysis will pay off eventually (we'll get onto the pipelines shortly), but set the top level you are willing to go to when classifying "fixed the tech-debt" under your own "definition of done"